eldarcelik-symphony/ai-upskilling-eldarcelik/l2/capstone/books-library/supabase/README.md

 This will create:

 - `users` table with authentication integration
-- `books` table for library inventory
+- `books` table for library inventory with cover image support
 - `borrowed_books` table for tracking loans
+- `book-covers` storage bucket for cover image management
 - Performance indexes for optimal query speed
 - Row Level Security (RLS) policies for data protection
 - Automatic triggers for data consistency and business logic
 - Functions for automatic user creation and book availability tracking
+- Storage policies for secure image upload and management

 ## 5. Verify Setup